-The financial statements have been prepared in accordance with generally accepted accounting practice in New Zealand (NZ GAAP+).
-They comply with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS+), and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities and the requirements of the Companies Act 1993 and the Financial Reporting Act 2013.
+The financial statements have been prepared in accordance with generally accepted accounting practice in New Zealand ("NZ GAAP").
+They comply with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS"), and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities and the requirements of the Companies Act 1993 and the Financial Reporting Act 2013 b.
+Basis of Preparation

-The financial statements comply with International Financial Reporting Standards (MFRS+).
+The financial statements comply with International Financial Reporting Standards ("IFRS").

-The financial statements were authorised for issue by the Directors on 26 May 2016.
+The financial statements were authorised for issue by the Directors on 24 May 2017.